Nuno López: Political career

 In 1970, López became the president of the PNP Youth in San Lorenzo.
 Four years later, he was appointed to be Director of the PNP Youth statewide, which in turn, made him a member of the Party Board.

 Since 1977, he has worked as Special Aide to then-Speaker of the House Angel Viera Martínez, Legislative Aide to the House of Representatives of Puerto Rico, and Executive Aide to the Speaker of the House.

 López was first elected as Representative at the 2000 general election, where he defeated Carmen Yulín Cruz, from the PPD.
 However, López lost his chance for reelection when he was defeated at the 2003 primaries.

 In 2008, López ran again, winning a slot first at the PNP primaries and then prevailing at the 2008 general election.

 López was reelected at the 2012 general election.

-López was defeated by Eddie Charbonier in the 2016 PNP Primaries.
+López was defeated by Eddie Charbonier Chinea in the 2016 PNP Primaries.